a11ywatch/sidecar/README.md

 ### bun

-1. `npm i puppeteer` # issue with chrome installing via bun
+1. `npm i puppeteer` # we need pre-install scripts
 1. `bun install @a11ywatch/a11ywatch`.

 #### optional